gpteng-org/gptengineer.app/README.md

-# gptengineer.app – a rapid prototyping tool
+# gptengineer.app – a rapid prototyping of web apps

 This is an issues-only repo.